-Visual Story Mapping Template
+Visual Story Map Template

+Visual story mapping gives you an overarching view of how different parts of your project come together.
 Follow a step-by-step process to plan out your story.

-About the Visual Story Mapping template
+About the Visual Story Mapping Template

-How does Visual Story Mapping add depth to your ideas?
+How does visual story mapping add depth to your ideas?

 Visual story mapping allows your product management team to visualize multiple dimensions of information.
 In doing so, you can identify how these parts will come together to create a successful whole.
 Use the visual story map template to make sure your product managers are aligned and to create a single source of truth about your projects.

+1. See the entire project from start to finish.
 When planning out a project, it can be difficult to visualize it from beginning to end.
-Visual story maps give you a holistic view of the project: types of tasks, or “stories,” you must undertake to finish it, story viability, how stories unfold over a timeline, how stories are prioritized, and when you can expect each story to be finished.
+Visual story maps give you a holistic view of the project.
+This includes types of tasks or “stories” you must undertake to finish it, story viability, how stories unfold over a timeline, how stories are prioritized, and when you can expect each story to be finished.
 The visual story map brings everything together on the page.

+2. Foster collaboration.
 Story mapping enhances your understanding of a project by giving you a complete picture.
 That’s why a visual story map is a great tool for encouraging collaboration within and across teams.
 Use the visual story map template to assign stakeholders, give people ownership over their responsibilities, scope out projects, share learnings, and brainstorm.

+3. Conduct a gap analysis.
 Once you’ve mapped out your product management tasks as a visual story, it becomes easier to identify missing elements.
 Your teams can then get together to add solutions to the workflow, brainstorm ideas, and identify missing features.
 The visual story map allows you to see these elements before they impact your customer and bottom line.

+4. Plan out timelines.
 Visual story mapping helps you think about how one aspect of your project flows into another.
 You can use this knowledge to figure out how long your project will take.
 This makes it easier to define your scope, assign roles, and budget accordingly.

 What does CAST stand for?